-- Children of key workers who may attend school as set out by the DfE. - Children at home teachers will make weekly contact for those pupils that they may have concerns about.
-Work is provided for all children at home.
+- Children of key workers who may attend school as set out by the DfE. - Children at home Heads of House and teachers will make weekly contact for those pupils that they may have concerns about.
+Head of House contacts have been made available on the school's websites.
+Work is